openSUSE/news-o-o/_posts/2011-07-05-people-of-opensuse-manu-gupta.markdown

 #### Image you would win the GSoC!
 What would you do?
 Would you stay with openSUSE?

-I don™t know what I am going to with that amount of money not decided yet.
+I donâ€™t know what I am going to with that amount of money not decided yet.
 Yes I will stay with openSUSE

-#### If traveling through time was possible ” when would we be most likely to meet you?
+#### If traveling through time was possible â€” when would we be most likely to meet you?

 I do not prefer time travel :) but maybe this openSUSE Conference if I get to it.

-#### There™s a thunderstorm outside ” do you turn off your computer?
+#### Thereâ€™s a thunderstorm outside â€” do you turn off your computer?

 Naa.
 Why would I do that?